treeswift/royalreward/README.md

 ## Regarding our contributions

 Everything contributed to this repository has been released into the public domain worldwide.
-(If your jurisdictions does not recognize public domain, [these four boxes](https://infogalactic.com/info/Four_boxes_of_liberty) can be of some use.)
+(If your jurisdiction does not recognize public domain, [these four boxes](https://infogalactic.com/info/Four_boxes_of_liberty) can be of some use.)

 ## Regarding other people's contributions